dotnet-campus/DirectShow.NET/directshowlib/Samples/Misc/GSSF/readme.txt

 The reason I wrote this filter was to overcome one of the remaining restrictions to using c# to do DirectShow programming.
 When we released version 1.0 of this library, you could build and run graphs, but only using existing filters.
 It wasn't until version 1.2 that we added support for writing DMOs in c#.
-DMOs are essentially a lite-weight filter.
+DMOs are essentially a light-weight filter.
 Using the DMO Wrapper Filter, you could write your own filters and add them to the graph (check out the DmoFlip and DmoSplit samples).